scikit-learn/enhancement_proposals/slep006/proposal.rst

 The only relevant key for CV splitters is `split` and the for scorers is `score`.
 The values of the metadata dictionary is another dictionary.
 This inner dictionary maps from a **key** to a **key** alias.
-For example, the following asks the **producer** to pass in the metadata associated with `'fitting_sample_weight'` as the `sample_weight` for `estimator.fit`::
+For example, the following asks the **router** to pass in the metadata associated with `'fitting_sample_weight'` as the `sample_weight` for `estimator.fit`::

     >>> estimator.get_metadata_request()['fit']
     {'sample_weight': 'fitting_sample_weight'}
     >>> estimator.fit(X, y, sample_weight=metadata['fitting_sample_weight'])

-Note that it is optional for **producers** to pass in the metadata to the **consumer**.
+Note that it is optional for **routers** to pass in the metadata to the **consumer**.
 For scorers, the `'score'` **key** provides metadata for calling scorer itself and not a `score` method.